prasenjit-net/prasenjit-net.github.io/_posts/2016-09-24-basic-understanding-about-ssl-or-tls.md

 ### How SSL/TLS Works

-Yes actually for a secure communication this procedure is not so easy.
 Consider few of the problems, someone sitting in the middle and create a proxy of trust with each party and watch the communicated data, and many others.
-SSL and its successor TLS solves this issue.
+SSL and its successor TLS solves this issue by few steps.

-* After building a TCP connection
+* Handshake

+   After building a TCP connection, client starts a SSL handshake.
+Here the client can be a browser, putty or any application which is trying to access a SSL enables endpoint.
+In this process client sends

+   1. Supported **SSL/TLS version**
+   2. Supported **cypher suites**
+   3. Supported **compression methods**

+   Server checks and matches with himself, what is the highest supported SSL/TLS version supported by both, a cypher suite supported by both and a compression method.
+After this the basic setup is done.

+* Establish Trust